q-yang/cod-lab/README.md

 ## Lab Overview

 The following list gives an overview of all lab sessions and assignments.
-For lab sessions where no link is given, we will provide the material in CampusNet.

  * week 1: Number representation and performance
  * week 2: [Lab 2](lab2)